How to take a headshot – 15 tips from a professional headshot photographer.

 Why should you use photos of yourself as a part of your personal brand?

 I’ve written a few blog posts on the importance of personal branding photography.
-If I were to quickly sum up what the importance of personal branding photography is, I would say that a personal branding portrait is a summary of what it is like to be with, interact with and work with you.
+To summarise, a personal branding portrait shows what it is like to be with, interact with and work with you.
 Your brand is a visual way to sell yourself, your business and your profession.

 15 tips to taking a headshot at home